laur33/PDM/README.md

-# PDM
+# PDM Database
-Jade web front for inserting data into mongodb
+Jade web front for inserting/viewing data using mongoose from mongodb

 Install mongodb and node.js.